andrew-yoo/books/README.md

 - Add a book with `--add`
 - Remove a book with `--remove`
 - Search for a book with `--search`

-I haven't figured out searching yet; I should have probably just used SQLite...
+- Filter for exact matches with `--filter`

 ## Folders

 A folder path can be specified in the `FOLDER` variable of the `main.py` file.
 This is where all the PDFs are stored.
-By default, the path is `books`.
+By default, the path is `library`.

 File names are in hexadecimal to ensure path-safety.
 In the future, I may implement folder sharding, but it seems overkill for now.